CUBRID/cubrid-manual/en/sql/function/numeric_fn.rst

     The function **RANDOM** or **RAND** returns any integer value, which is greater than or equal to 0 and less than 2 31, and a *seed* argument that is **INTEGER** type can be specified.
 It rounds up real numbers and an error is returned when it exceeds the range of **INTEGER**.

-    The **RAND** function performs the operation only once to produce only one random number regardless of the number of rows where the operation is output, but the **RANDOM** function performs the operation every time the statement is repeated to produce a different random value for each row.
+    When *seed* value is not given, the **RAND** function performs the operation only once to produce only one random number regardless of the number of rows where the operation is output, but the **RANDOM** function performs the operation every time the statement is repeated to produce a different random value for each row.
 Therefore, to output rows in a random order, you must use the **RANDOM** function.

     To obtain a random real number, use the :func:`DRANDOM`.

     :param seed: